 Choosing the best dog food for your pooch is surprisingly complicated.
 There are a lot of factors that you need to consider when making your decision.
 Below, we’ll discuss some of the most critical factors involved, as well as provide some necessary information on dog nutrition.

 Macronutrients are the three main building blocks of every food.
 These include protein, fat, and carbohydrates.
-Every animal evolved to eat a particular ratio of these macronutrients.
+Every animal, including dogs, evolved to eat a particular ratio of these macronutrients.
 When in the wild, animals usually stick to their perfect ratio.
 However, when animals like dogs are relying on humans to feed them, they don’t always get what they need.

 Studies have shown us that dogs need a ratio of 30% protein, 63% fat, and 7% carbohydrates.
 This is the ratio they need to thrive.
 Sadly, it is quite challenging to find a dog food that matches this ratio exactly.
 Most are way too high in carbohydrates.